You are currently viewing Pecan Macaroons

 Small Bakes

-Another part of my healthy eating plan and my intention of sharing good-and-good-for-you WW-friendly recipes with you is creating recipes with smaller yields.
-I think small bakes are a thing.
-It may be partially COVID-related with people living in smaller pods.
+Another part of my healthy eating plan and sharing good-and-good-for-you recipes is creating recipes with smaller yields.
+Small bakes are a thing!
 I baked a batch, reserved them and now have them in the freezer.
 It’s nice to have a little something sweet around the house, but not so much that you get tired of it or it goes bad.

 Enter “Small Bakes” and “Small Batch” cookies and desserts.
 It’s super practical and limits temptation.
 Having a small batch of homemade cookies around, especially ones that store and freeze well works well for me.